rbignon/woob/README.md

 ## Installation

-Installation is described on [the website](http://weboob.org) or in the [INSTALL](INSTALL) file.
+Installation is described on [the website](http://woob.tech) or in the [INSTALL](INSTALL) file.

 ## License

-Weboob is written in Python and is distributed under the LGPLv3+ license.
+Woob is written in Python and is distributed under the LGPLv3+ license.

 ## Documentation

-For more information, please go to [the official website](http://weboob.org/).
+For more information, please go to [the official website](http://woob.tech/).

 Some extra info is available in the [Gitlab wiki](https://git.weboob.org/weboob/devel/wikis/home).

-If you are a developper and looking for how to write a module or contribute to Weboob, you can have a look at the [developper documentation](http://dev.weboob.org/).
+If you are a developper and looking for how to write a module or contribute to Woob, you can have a look at the [developper documentation](http://dev.weboob.org/).